Mrs-Lambey/hello-world/README.md

 # hello-world
-Hello eeryone, this repository was created just for demonstration purposes.
+Hello everyone, this repository was created just for demonstration purposes.